Quinsh/datastruc-algorithm/data-structures/Queue/queue.md

 # Queues

 ### Basic Implementation
-- QueueStupid.cpp : uses vector<int> which wastes memory as we dequeue
+- QueueArrayBased.cpp : uses vector<int> which wastes memory as we dequeue
--
+- QueueArrayBasedCircular1.cpp : uses vector<int> but it's circular (implemented using size and capacity fields which is more simple)
+- QueueArrayBasedCircular2.cpp : uses vector<int> but it's circular (implemented only using capacity)
+- QueueLinkedList.java : queue implementation with linked Nodes.

+### More advanced?